The Best Gaming Monitors Under 150 USD (2023 Reviews)

 Just like all monitors included in the guide, the screen has a light matte anti-glare coating that prevents reflections without making the image too grainy.

-Connectivity options include two HDMI 2.0 ports, DisplayPort 1.2, a dual USB 3.0 hub and a headphone jack.
+Connectivity options include two HDMI 2.0 ports, DisplayPort 1.2, a dual USB 3.0 hub, two 2.5W integrated speakers and a headphone jack.

 Alternatives